Robinson Canó

-Robinson José Canó Mercedes ([kaˈno]; born October 22, 1982) is a Dominican-American professional baseball second baseman who is currently a free agent.
-He previously played in MLB for the New York Yankees, Seattle Mariners, New York Mets, San Diego Padres, and Atlanta Braves.
+Robinson José Canó Mercedes ([kaˈno]; born October 22, 1982) is a Dominican-American professional baseball second baseman for the Diablos Rojos del México of the Mexican League; he also captains the Estrellas Orientales of the Dominican Professional Baseball League.
+He has previously played in Major League Baseball (MLB) for the New York Yankees, Seattle Mariners, New York Mets, San Diego Padres, and Atlanta Braves.